AlaskaAirlines/ods-toast/README.md

 $ npm i @alaskaairux/ods-toast
 ```

-## Toaster
+### Toaster.js

-It is recommended that you use the bundled [Toaster.js](docs/Toaster.md) tool to display and manage toasts on a given screen.
-[Toaster.js](docs/Toaster.md) is a optional utility class containing logic for managing toasts.
+Use the bundled [Toaster.js](docs/Toaster.md) tool to display and manage toasts in a given interface.
+This dependency isn't built into the scope of the component in order to allow for consuming projects to bundle it with other project dependencies as needed.

+Toaster.js is an optional--but highly recommended--utility class containing logic to manage toasts.
+If there is a compelling reason not to use Toaster.js, please submit an issue with the intent to resolve it.

 ### Design Token CSS Custom Property dependency